Instrument: Tone holes and key system

 Cork pads are still used where a leather pad would be unpractical - and where you expect a lot of moisture like the duodezime-key on the bass clarinet.
 Cork is not bad as pad material, easy to repair, easy to handle, but it is not fully elastic - slowly but surely the material becomes and remains compressed.
 It probably will be fully replaced with silicon in the future.

-All the new developments like the silicium resonance pad are acoustically superior to most pads that exist today except for new leather pads.
-But they require extremely precise keys that must not be bent easily (because the pads are neither very elastic nor do they adapt) need and sharp and precise inlet key holes.
+Most of the new developments like the silicium resonance pad are acoustically superior to most pads that exist today except for new leather pads.
+But they require extremely precise keys that must not bend easily (because the pads are neither very elastic nor do they adapt) and they need sharp and precisely inlet key holes.
 This is not always given with your standard clarinet today (except for very expensive models).

-Technically the springs come in two types: Needle-springs, which are used to turn a key on an axis, where the needle is fixed in the column and a hook at the key; and the sheet spring, which is screwed against the key and presses against the instrument itself.
-Both work fine, are simple and robust and can be adjusted with simple tools like a screwdriver.
-If you bend the spring in the direction it is bent, the power of the spring increases.
+Both types work fine, are simple and robust and can be adjusted with simple tools like a screwdriver and pliers.
+If you bend the spring further in the direction it presses, the power of the spring increases.
 If you bend it into the other direction the power is reduced.
-This can be done a couple of times, anyway, be careful not to break the spring - even if the needle for the spring is an ordinary needle from a sewing set, you will have a hard time finding a fitting one, you can't bend it into form easily and then you won't be able to fix it in the column without help of an experienced instrument maker (let alone the sheet spring - you won't find that in hardware stores...)
+This can be done a couple of times, anyway, be careful not to break the spring - even if you can replace the needle by an ordinary needle from a sewing set, you will have a hard time finding a fitting one, you can't bend it into form easily and then you won't be able to fix it in the column without help of an experienced instrument maker (let alone the sheet spring - you won't find that in hardware stores...)

 How the keys affect the acoustics and intonation

-When the key is open, it would ideally not hinder the stream of air any more at all.
-It would theoretically be even ideal if the clarinet ended somewhere on the upper edge of the tone hole (it would be sawed off here virtually).
-But, however, the valve has considerable influence on the flow of air even when it is fully open - that is easily shown: Do open a ring valve by moving your fingertip up for a couple of millimeters and swing the finger up and down.
-You can hear the effect, but you can still hear it if you do the same more than two centimeters (nearly an inch) away from the opening (no key opens that far).
-Of course this is true for all keys.
-The position of the valve has considerable influence on the correct intonation of the instrument.
+When keys are open, they would ideally not hinder the stream of air to go out of the instrument at all.
+It would theoretically be even ideal if the clarinet ended somewhere on the upper edge of the tone hole (like it would be virtually sawed off here).
+But, however, the key has considerable influence on the flow of air even when it is fully open - that is easily shown: Do open a ring key by moving your fingertip up for a couple of millimeters and swing the finger up and down.
+You can hear the effect, but you can even still hear a bit of it if you do the same more than two centimeters (nearly an inch) away from the opening, and of course no key opens that far.
+This is true for all keys.
+The position of the key pad has considerable influence on the correct intonation of the instrument.
 Of course the instrument maker has taken this into account.
-The tone holes are always drilled further up the instrument (that is towards the mouthpiece) than they would be without this effect.
-The position of the hole is correct if one considers a key to have a leather pad which has a distance to the hole surface that equals a third of the bore diameter when fully open.
+The tone holes are always drilled a bit further up the instrument's body (towards the mouthpiece) than they would be without this effect.
+The position of the hole should be correct if one considers a key to have a leather pad which has a distance to the hole surface that equals a third of the bore diameter when fully open.
 Change the parameters (different material, different distance) and you might get different results.

 Some thoughts on optimal keys

-Jack Brymer has stated in his excellent book (by the way: a "must read") that the key opens in the wrong place.
-Ideally it would close the tone hole inside at the bore, in order to leave a shining, polished, uninterrupted tube with nothing causing air turbulences.
-When the tone hole is open, the opening should be as big as possible.
+Jack Brymer has stated in his excellent book (by the way: a "must read") that the clarinet key opens the tone hole in the wrong place, and he is right: Ideally it would close the tone hole inside the bore, in order to leave one shining, polished, uninterrupted tube with nothing causing air turbulences.
+When the tone hole is open, the opening should also be as big as possible.
 The key should open and close the hole in an instance extremely fast and also open fully wide - much like a camera shutter.
-Since instrument builders and clarinet players are conservative, this is only theoretical thinking, but from time to time you find revolutionaries in this metier, and micromechanics and electronics have advanced in recent years, so it may be technically possible to construct large mechanical valves that are adjusted to the round bore.
+Since instrument builders and clarinet players are conservative, this may be only theoretical thinking, but from time to time you find revolutionaries in this metier, and micromechanics and electronics have advanced in recent years, so it may be technically possible to construct large mechanical valves that are adjusted to the round bore.